 First, God is a person.
-For example, Sunday School theology tells us not to call the Spirit an It, but rather a He, though it’s tempting because the Spirit seems neuter.
+For example, my Sunday School theology tells me not to call the Spirit an It, but rather a He, though it’s tempting because the Spirit seems neuter.
 And the basic reason we use a personal pronoun is that God is a person not a thing.
 And persons have a sexual distinction.

 We Reflect God

 Secondly, sexed people reflect God.
 (And I am differentiating here between having a sex, which is the mechanics of being a woman or man that lead to differences, and having gender, which is all the societal stuff we take on making all girls like pink and fluffy stuff and all boys prefer blue and mud.)
 The author of Genesis (1:27) tells us that men and women alike are made in God’s image.
 God didn’t have to create a man and a woman.
 She could have found another way.
 The two sexes inform us of Her very being.

 Third, we’ve already made God thoroughly male (and white, but that’s another post).
 It’s simply too late to neutralize the word, God.
 Thousands of years, and most religions, give God a basic masculine identity.
 It’s time to chip away at that false image, that false God.
 We have simply got it wrong about God.
 Jesus’ appearance on the scene was, in part, supposed to enlighten us to the feminine within God, but we didn’t get it.